Showing posts with label FPS. Show all posts

 The CryptO'pinion?

 Having said that, I'm always drawn back into the tunnels, time & time again because Narco Police is a seriously addictive shooter.
-Sure, it's always predictable but, in a good way and, even though it's insanely tough, I cannot help but recommend it to those who love guns, loud explosions and plenty of killing.
-A fistful of fun and I love it.
-An excellent shooter!!
+Sure, it's always predictable but, in a good way.
+Even though it's insanely tough, I cannot help but recommend it to those who love guns, loud explosions and plenty of killing.

-Narco Police floppy disks and hard drive.
+Narco Police floppies & hard drive.

 Saturday, September 24, 2016